ai-patchx/patchx/README.md

 **Note:** Branches are automatically fetched and displayed in the submit page when a project is selected.
 The branch dropdown is disabled until a project is chosen.

+**Caching:**
-**Caching:** Both projects and branches are cached locally in the browser for 10 minutes to improve performance.
+- **Client-side:** Both projects and branches are cached locally in the browser for 10 minutes to improve performance.
 Users can manually refresh the cache using the refresh button (🔄) next to the "Target Project" and "Target Branch" dropdowns.
 The cache persists across page reloads using localStorage.
+- **Server-side:** The Worker also caches API responses for 10 minutes to reduce calls to Gerrit.
+To invalidate all server-side caches on deploy, update `CACHE_VERSION` in `.env.local` (e.g., change from `v1` to `v2`), run `npm run sync:env`, and redeploy.

 ## 🚀 Deployment Steps